 We accept the following battery types: A, AA, AAA, C, D, 9-Volt, mercury, nickel, cadmium, magnesium, nickel-metal hybrid, alkaline, iron, zinc-carbon, silver, watch, and other “button type” batteries.
 We DO NOT accept lithium or rechargeable batteries.
 All batteries must be non-leaking and not corroded.
 Please cover the positive side of each battery with tape to prevent fires during transport.
 We accept compact fluorescent bulbs for recycling.

 We partner with organizations that make a direct positive impact on the environment, such as Terracycle and Pur Project.

 The Terracycle Recycling Program works to help recycle certain “non-recyclable” items.
 Your co-op is now recycling baby and adult food squeeze pouches and their caps.
 We are also accepting hair care, skin care, and cosmetic product packaging.
 In addition, we are recycling energy bar wrappers and oral care products, such as toothbrushes and toothpaste tubes.
 Pur Project is a collective that helps organizations like NCG make a positive impact on climate change by facilitating reforestation projects.
 The Co-op Forest is part of the Alto Huayabamba Project located in northern Peru along the Huayabamba River.
 The Alto Huayabamba Project promotes sustainable agroforestry among 2,000 small-scale indigenous cacao farmers associated with the ACOPAGRO co-op.
 ACOPAGRO cooperative helps ensure both environmental sustainability and social stability.
 Farmers who participate in the Alto Huayabamba Project receive compensation for planting and maintaining native trees, as well as guidance on sustainable agroforestry techniques.
 We also partner with local businesses who share our values through our Community Partners Program.

 e-End is a local electronics recycling business that provides recycling of end-of-life equipment.
 They perform 100% data destruction on media stored on recycled electronics.
 Each year, we hold an electronics recycling event where we invite the community to bring their old electronic equipment to the store for e-End to recycle.
-In 2018, we collected over 24,000 lbs. of miscellaneous recycling through this event.
+In 2019, we collected over 24,000 lbs. of miscellaneous recycling through this event.
+The event did not take place in 2020 due to COVID-19 restrictions.